 Accept that you’ll only be attempting one spell per turn; take those Black Knight lances with a Thrall in the front of each one; fill up on Skeleton Archers and bring a Banshee or two to deflect.
 Deal with enemy wizards by spitting them upon your lances.
 Game on.

 Only Vampire characters.
 Core is Ghouls, 0-1 super-Ghouls with WS 4, S4 and Ld7 at 10 points each, 0-1 Bat Swarms, 0-1 Strigany (another set of Empire Free Company).
 Special is Skeletons, Dire Wolves, Fell Bats and 0-1 Spirit Host.
 Rare?
 Banshees and Dogs of War, no Black Coach for you!

-Another army where you won’t be casting many spells, but in your defence you won’t need to as the majority of your army isn’t even Undead.
+Another army where you won’t be casting many spells, but in your defence you won’t need to as the majority of your army isn’t even Undead and doesn’t need the Necromancy boosts so much.
 Skeletons are there as a bunker option in case your vampires need to hide from shooting for a few turns, everything else is full feral.
-It’s an interesting idea for a list that’ll be asking a lot of the Strigoi Thralls.
+It’s an interesting idea for a list that might work as a single-character, high-risk high-reward sort of thing.
 I am more intrigued by this than I should be, but I don’t own the twelve kajillion Ghouls it would take to put together.